What is ICF?

 Then it was the day of the pour!
 They had a HUGE concrete pump with a boom that could get the concrete into the tops of the walls twenty feet above the ground.
 It was amazing.
 The pour went off without a hitch.

 After they poured the concrete, it was several days before they came back and stripped off the bracing and temporary wooden tie pieces.
 Now you can really start to see the size and shape of the house!

 While the bracing and scaffolding were still in place, we took advantage of them to do some drilling into the top of the walls where the base plates will go.
 It was exciting and fun to finally get our own hands dirty after watching all these pros do their work.

-Next step will be to pour the floor slab and then after that it’s Quonset hut arches for the roof!
+Next step will be to pour the floor slab, and then after that it’s Quonset hut arches for the roof!